m3db/m3/src/dbnode/encoding/proto/README.md

 }
 ```

-We would begin by encoding `4` as a `varint` since that is the highest non-reserved field number.
+Encoding the list of custom compressed fields begins by encoding `4` as a `varint`, since that is the highest non-reserved field number.

-Next, we would begin encoding the field numbers and their field types 3 bits at a time where the field number is implied from their position in the list (starting at index 1 since Protobuf field numbers start at 1) and the type is encoded in the 3 bit combination:
+Next, the field numbers and their types are encoded, 3 bits at a time, where the field number is implied from their position in the list (starting at index 1 since Protobuf fields numbers start at 1), and the type is encoded in the 3 bit combination:

-`string query = 1;` is encoded as the first value (indicating field number 1) and with the bit combination `111` indicating that it should be treated as `bytes` for compression purposes.
+`string query = 1;` is encoded as the first value (indicating field number 1) with the bit combination `111` indicating that it should be treated as `bytes` for compression purposes.

-Next, we would encode `000` twice to indicate that we will not be performing any custom compression for field numbers `2` and `3` since they are reserved.
+Next, `000` is encoded twice to indicate that no custom compression will be performed for fields `2` or `3` since they are reserved.

-Finally, we'll encode `010` as the fourth item to indicate that field number `4` will be treated as a signed 32 bit integer.
+Finally, `010` is encoded as the fourth item to indicate that field number `4` will be treated as a signed 32 bit integer.

 #### Custom Types

-0. (`000`): Not custom encoded - This type means that we won't apply any custom compression to this field and we'll rely on the standard Protobuf marshaling to encode it.
+0. (`000`): Not custom encoded - This type indicates that no custom compression will be applied to this field; instead, the standard Protobuf encoding will be used.
 1. (`001`): Signed 64 bit integer (`int64`, `sint64`)
 2. (`010`): Signed 32 bit integer (`int32`, `sint32`, `enum`)
 3. (`011`): Unsigned 64 bit integer (`uint64`. `fixed64`)